 The UPDATE statement is fully supported.
-However, only Oracle functions supported by Microsoft SQL Server can be used.
+However, only Oracle functions supported by Sybase can be used.
+Also, you cannot have SQL statements in the subquery that refer to the same table name in the outer query.
+Subqueries are not supported in the SET clause.

-See Also: "Functions Supported by Microsoft SQL Server" on page B-2 for a list of supported functions.
+See Also: "Functions Supported by Sybase" on page B-2 for a list of supported functions.